opendaylight/docs/docs/developer-guide/yang-tools.rst

 .. _yangtools-developer-guide:

-YANG Tools Developer Guide
+Yang Tools Developer Guide
 ==========================

 Overview
 --------

-YANG Tools is set of libraries and tooling providing support for use `YANG <https://tools.ietf.org/html/rfc6020>`__ for Java (or other JVM-based language) projects and applications.

-YANG Tools provides following features in OpenDaylight:
+Yang Tools is set of libraries and tooling providing support for use `Yang <https://tools.ietf.org/html/rfc6020>`__ for Java (or other JVM-based language) projects and applications.
+Yang Tools provides following features in OpenDaylight:

--  parsing of YANG sources and semantic inference of relationship across YANG models as defined in
+-  Parsing of Yang sources and semantic inference of relationship across Yang models as defined in
    `RFC6020 <https://tools.ietf.org/html/rfc6020>`__

--  representation of YANG-modeled data in Java
+-  Representation of Yang-modeled data in Java

-   -  **Normalized Node** representation - DOM-like tree model, which uses conceptual meta-model more tailored to YANG and OpenDaylight use-cases than a standard XML DOM model allows for.
+   -  **Normalized Node** representation - DOM-like tree model, which uses conceptual meta-model more tailored to Yang and OpenDaylight use-cases than a standard XML DOM model allows for.

--  serialization / deserialization of YANG-modeled data driven by YANG models
+-  Serialization / deserialization of Yang-modeled data driven by YANG models

    -  XML - as defined in